 We’re investing capital toward expanding into new territories.
 Because of this, we’re now making on-demand deliveries in more than 30 locations across the country.
 We can only do this expansion with a solid foundation of talented team members.
 We plan on hiring 100-200 new employees in the coming months as we grow our sales, customer success, business development, operations, and marketing teams.
 Make sure you check out our career opportunities to learn more.

 With a growing team, we need to create a collaborative work environment.
 We’re renovating our building in Bloomington, MN, to make our office more modern, comfortable, and innovative.
 We can’t wait to show off our new space!

 A Team Built on Values

-I truly believe that Dispatch is a great place to work and that's a tribute to our team’s commitment to the Dispatch core values: Belief, People First, Driven to Deliver, Speed to Value, and Transparency.
-We make sure our values are the focus of everything we do and we work hard to live up to them every day.
+I truly believe that Dispatch is a great place to work, and attribute that to our team’s commitment to the Dispatch core values: Belief, People First, Driven to Deliver, Speed to Value, and Transparency.
+We make sure our values are at the center of everything we do, and we work hard to live up to them every day.

 Our story started with one big idea focused on filling a gap in the distribution chain.
-In just a few years Dispatch has grown into a national company employing dozens of hard working people all focused on a common goal.
-This success is a true testament to our values, one of a kind team, and winning culture.
-As we like to say - there are no bad seats on a rocket ship and we’re only going up from here.
+In just a few years, Dispatch has grown into a national company employing dozens of hard-working people who are all focused on a common goal.
+This success is a true testament to our values, one-of-a-kind team, and winning culture.
+As we like to say — there are no bad seats on a rocket ship, and we’re only going up from here.